mikel-jason/dhbw-ai-leap-motion-classification/README.md

 ### Calibration
 The calibration for the time boxes were done with a given example dataset holding predefined movements.

 The calibration of what is a *LOW* /... frequency would require more information about the game, its steering and players' assessments.
 The thresholds for the categorization are chosen based on two more data samples with no info about the player of the movements he/she is required to do.
-This is an immense lack of information since the app tries to detect unnecessary movements, but from data only, one cannot say which movement was necessary und which not.
+This is an immense lack of information since the app tries to detect unnecessary movements, but from data only, one cannot say which movement was necessary und which wasn't.
 This leads to the corresponding parameter being easily customizable for someone with more intel.

 ## Results and assessment
 The application is executed for five data samples.
 The results are shown in the images below.
 To display distinct values in the same plot, they are mapped to numbers as follows: